Armando1514/Polkadot-Observer/README.md

-### Run On K8S Locally
+### Run K8S locally

 ![k8s-diagram](./doc/img/k8s-diagram.png)

 1. **OPTIONAL**:

-   - In the folder ./k8s, in the file monitoring-deployment.yaml at service called alert-manager-container, If you want to send the alert to discord, it needs to know the webhook ur l( [how to set a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)), so go at service alert_manager, and you will find:
+   - In the folder ./k8s, in the file monitoring-deployment.yaml at service called alert-manager-container, If you want to send the alert to discord, it needs to know the webhook url ([how to set a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)), so go at service alert_manager, and you will find:

      ```
                  receivers: